solisinvictum/vidoas/README.md

 Changed the behavior of this Script to be exactly like visudo, wich NEEDS the user to be root.

 Thanks to original Author Joshua Murphy for his initial work https://git.sr.ht/~insidepie/vidoas

+Thanks to the Arch IRC, in special to tirnanog for giving few Tips and Hints how to make it better suitable for Arch.